numpy/numpy/doc/source/user/basics.strings.rst

 For the first use case, NumPy provides the fixed-width `numpy.void`, `numpy.str_` and `numpy.bytes_` data types.
-For the second use case, numpy provides `numpy.dtypes.StringDType`.
+For the second use case, numpy provides `numpy.dtypes.StringDType` for text and `numpy.dtypes.ByteStringDType` for bytes.
 Below we describe how to work with both fixed-width and variable-width string arrays, how to convert between the two representations, and provide some advice for most efficiently working with string data in NumPy.